jinMori127/Cinema_OCSF/README.md

 # Cinema Site Project

 ## Overview
 This project was developed as part of the Software Engineering course.
-It involves creating a management system for a movie theater chain called "LunaAura".
-The system enables users to browse movies, purchase tickets, buy streaming links for home viewing, and improve customer service.
+It involves creating a management system for a movie theater chain called **"LunaAura."** The system enables users to browse movies, purchase tickets, buy streaming links for home viewing, and improve customer service.

 ## Features
 The system supports multiple user roles, including: